Pastoral Care

 10. Links with charities are established within each House, funding raising takes place throughout the year.

-11. Students are given the opportunity to put forward their views by participation in the School and House Councils (Tutor Representatives), to take on various roles and responsibilities, e.g. Prefects
+11. Students are given the opportunity to put forward their views by participation in the School Council (Tutor Representatives), to take on various roles and responsibilities, e.g. Prefects, Diversity and Inclusion and School Environment.